Meeting the Pigeon People of Cairo

 A pigeon farmer showcases his wares

-The boys said that their father had passed on the art of pigeon rearing, and their father’s fathers before him.
-Far from ‘rats with wings,’ pigeons here have long been prized for their tender meat—hamam mahshi (pigeon stuffed with spiced rice, spit-roasted) remains a cherished dish, perhaps tracing back to the pharaohs.
+The boys said their father had passed on the art of pigeon rearing, and their father’s fathers before him.
+Seen not as mere rats with wings, pigeons have long been prized in Egypt for their tender meat.
+Hamam mahshi (pigeon stuffed with spiced rice, spit-roasted) is cherished in Egypt, and perhaps has been since the days of the pharaohs.
 Long a pastime of the richest, pigeon rearing, racing and trading now looks something nearer to a lifeline for Cairo’s poorest.
 Countless rickety wooden towers now cap the concrete high-rises surrounding the city.

 Pigeons over Rifa'i and Sultan Hassan Mosques, Cairo